TatianaVeda/Golang_bookworms/README.md

 Once the forum is up and running:

 1. Register a new account.
-1. Log in to create posts and comments.
+1. Log in to create posts or comments, like or dislike.
 1. Browse the forum by posts and interact with other users by likes and comments.
 1. Filter posts by different categories and participate in discussions.
+1. Search posts for specific content or topic.
+1. Explore user profile and see your posts, comments, liked content.

 #### Future Enhancements
-- Search functionality: Add a search bar to allow users to search for specific posts or comments.
-- User profile page: Add a page where users can view their posts, liked posts, and personal information.
-- File uploads: Allow users to upload images or other files in their posts and comments.

 ### Contributors: